-Cities have found that some sump pumps have been installed incorrectly; rather than discharging water outdoors, clear water goes into the sanitary sewer system.
-This adds unnecessary strain on the sanitary sewer system.
-To comply with MCES directives to reduce inflow and infiltration (I/I) the City of Roseville has implemented the sump pump inspection program.
+When sump pumps are installed incorrectly; rather than discharging water outdoors, clear water goes into the sanitary sewer system.
+This adds unnecessary strain on the sanitary sewer system, taking up pipe and treatment plant capacity.
+To comply with MCES directives to reduce inflow and infiltration (I/I), the City of Roseville has implemented the sump pump inspection program.

-The current inspection program is to determine whether homes have a sump pump or not.
-Completing sump pump inspections in residential homes will give the city preliminary information on how many homes have sump pumps, how many non-conforming connections there are, and whether this is a major contributing factor to the City’s I/I problem.
-Staff will use the data that are collected to develop further I/I reduction plans in the City and make recommendations to the City Council.
+Inspections will not result in fines at this time, rather are for information gathering.
+Along with upgrading your water meter, City staff will conduct a sump pump inspection.
+Sump pump inspections in residential homes give the city preliminary information on how many homes have sump pumps, how many non-conforming connections there are, and whether this is a major contributing factor to the City’s I/I problem.
+The current inspection program verifies whether homes have a sump pump or not.
+Staff will use the collected data to develop further I/I reduction plans in the City and make recommendations to the City Council.

 Click on the link for more information on inflow and infiltration.

 Most sump pumps only operate during or after rainfall events in the spring, summer and fall.
 In some rare cases, sump pumps may operate year round.
-If it is necessary operate a sump pump during the winter to prevent property damage, you can apply for a permit to temporarily discharge into the sanitary sewer system.
+If it is necessary operate a sump pump during the winter to prevent property damage, the City may grant a permit for temporary discharge into the sanitary sewer system.
 Permits are valid from November 15 through March 15.